Catherine O’Hara, ‘Home Alone’ and ‘Schitt’s Creek’ star, dead at 71

 O’Hara is survived by her husband Bo Welch and sons Matthew and Luke.

-A personal celebration of life will likely be held by the household, in line with her company.
+A non-public celebration of life will likely be held by the household, in keeping with her company.